peiweichen/SurfingNavigationBar/README.md

 }
 ```

+I have implement the demo app that can help understand SurfingNavigationBar in a very swift and clear way,check out demo app for more details.

 # Mechanism:

 SurfingNavigationBar implement `self.setBackgroundImage(UIImage(), forBarMetrics: .Default)` which remove the original appearance of UINavigationBar and we add a `overlayView:UIView` on UINavigationBar in runtime.The color,alpha,transfromY of overlayView is the variables we're managing.

+# Requirements
+Xcode 7.3 , Swift 2.2

 Author
 ------